Broadway tram stop

 Broadway is a tram stop on the Eccles Line of Greater Manchester's light rail Metrolink system.
-It opened to passengers on 12 June 1999 as part of Phase 2 of the network's expansion, and is located in the Salford Quays area of the City of Salford, in North West England.
+It opened to passengers on 6 December 1999 as part of Phase 2 of the network's expansion, and is located in the Salford Quays area of the City of Salford, in North West England.

+The Eccles Line was opened up to Broadway on 6 December 1999.
+Trams on the line used to terminate here while the street-running section up to Weaste and Eccles was constructed.
+The Broadway - Eccles section of the line opened on 21 July 2000.

+This stop is named after the road perpendicular to it, Broadway.

 Services

-Service pattern

-12 minute service to Ashton-under-Lyne (via MediaCityUK at offpeak times).